 Despite the larger engine size, fuel economy is also said to improve on a like-for-like basis - by as much as 10%.
 The new engines naturally meet the latest Euro 6D Temp emissions requirements.

 Better yet, the two most powerful options can swap their standard six-speed manual gearbox for a new six-speed EDC automatic.
-EDC standard for Efficient Dual Clutch, and this gearbox works in a similar way to Volkswagen’s popular DSG autos – bringing smoother and faster gearshifts to the Trafic.
+EDC stands for Efficient Dual Clutch, and this gearbox works in a similar way to Volkswagen’s popular DSG autos – bringing smoother and faster gearshifts to the Trafic.

-Should be good, and we look forward to trying both this and the new 2.0-litre motors in due course.
+It should be good, and we look forward to trying both this and the new 2.0-litre motors in due course.